 0:00-0:18 Initialize to MBR; 0:19-0:44 Initialize to GPT;

 Then click "Resize/Move" to create a new partition, and repeat the formatting steps in case 1.

-You can almost format almost any drive on your computer or any Windows-compatible storage device using the EaseUS format tool except for C drive (the system drive).
-If you want to format a C drive, learn how to get it done from the article about how to format the C drive in Windows 10.
+You can format almost any drive on your computer or any Windows-compatible storage device using the EaseUS format tool except for C drive (the system drive) if you want to format a C drive, learn how to get it done from the article about how to format the C drive in Windows 10.

-Furthermore, in some rare cases, you may encounter a situation in which storage devices like SD card won't format.
+Furthermore, in some rare cases, you may encounter a situation in which storage devices like SD cards won't format.
 Learn how to repair it if you need to.

 Method 2.
 Format a Hard Drive Partition with Disk Management

 Disk Management is a built-in tool in Windows that can be used to manage internal/external disks.
 It also allows you to create and format a partition.